DavidChenTaipei/BANet/README.md

 ### file: lr_record.txt
 The learning rate need to be set at here, and will be changed due to the learning rate policy.
+NOTE THAT, the learning rate here will ovewrite the learning rate in config file.

 ### folder : Configs
 The file config.py is the file where the parameters are set.